ten7/contractor.ten7.com/_pages/02_time.md

 ---

 - **Where do I track my time?**
 We use the Harvest app to track all time.
 Please track your time in real time, as you’re working on projects.
-Harvest has both desktop and mobile apps, and timers can also be started from tickets in Jira (for devs) as well as tasks in Asana (non-devs).
+Harvest has both desktop and mobile apps, and timers can also be started from tickets in Jira.
 - **How do I know which projects or tasks I should track time to?**
 Your team lead will let you know which projects, tasks or categories you should be tracking time to.
 If you have questions about logging your time, ask Dani!
 - **Can I bill my local setup and switching time?**